What is Diamond Fluorescence?

 No. Only about 25% to 35% of diamonds exhibit some degree of fluorescence in reaction to long-wave UV light.
 More than 95% of these diamonds fluoresce blue.
-A rare few fluoresce other colors such as yellow or green.
+A rare few fluoresce other colors such as yellow, orange or green.

-Fluorescence is not a grading factor like the GIA 4Cs (color, clarity, cut, and carat weight), but it is an identifying characteristic.
+Fluorescence is not a grading factor like the GIA 4Cs (colour, clarity, cut and carat weight), but it is an identifying characteristic.
 GIA Diamond Grading Reports and Diamond Dossiers describe a diamond’s fluorescence by its intensity under long-wave UV light (None, Faint, Medium, Strong and Very Strong).
 If the fluorescence is Medium, Strong, or Very Strong, the color of the fluorescence will be noted.

 Some trade professionals think blue fluorescence enhances a diamond’s appearance, especially in diamonds with I to M color grades.
 Bluish fluorescence can make a faint yellowish diamond appear more colorless in UV light, which is part of natural daylight.
 As a result, diamonds with color grades I to N with a very strong to medium bluish fluorescence may have a slightly higher per-carat price than diamonds with similar color grades that do not fluoresce.